kirkpsmith/rfb-dev-kit/README.md

 - [ ] mark a first release and implement a [changelog](https://keepachangelog.com/en/1.1.0/)
 - [ ] consolidate part naming for cell body/flow frame/spacer
 - [ ] remove 4mm cell body version once 0.8mm current collectors arrive and are tested
+- [ ] add a contributors section from https://github.com/all-contributors/all-contributors
+- [ ] get this thing a DOI with Zenodo or something

 ## References/Inspiration/Collaborators/Conspirators (in no particular order)
 - [FAIR-Battery project](https://github.com/SanliFaez/FAIR-Battery) (collaborators)